 Some months after Malkhin’s arrival in Palestine, news of the pogroms in Russia and of the failure of the revolution began to reach the country.
 As a result of these events, organized Zionist activity in Russia ceased for a while.
 For the young immigrants this was a great blow; they felt they were losing their support system.
 Malkhin and her colleagues decided to hold a memorial evening for those who had been murdered in the pogroms.
 For the conservatives in Petah Tikvah this was an incitement, since it took the form of a literary evening with readings from modern Hebrew works, rather than a recital of the Yizkor prayer.
 The organizers were excommunicated and relations between the two groups reached a new low.
 The young laborers appeared to have come to a dead end: apparently there was no possibility of combining the Land of the Fathers with the dreams of the children.

 In 1907, when the laborers, both male and female, began to sum up their achievements in Erez Israel, they reached the sad conclusion that they were about to fail in achieving their goals.
 The Palestine office of the World Zionist Organization (WZO) was just beginning its work, but its efforts to open up new areas were not yet bringing results.
-The young laborers decided that they might find a solution by leaving Petah Tikvah and moving to the Galilee, where the moshavot were younger, but the poverty greater.
+The young laborers decided that they might find a solution by leaving Petah Tikvah and moving to the Galilee, where the moshavot were younger but the poverty greater.
 Several scores of them therefore moved to the north.
 In 1908 the Kinneret Courtyard was established by the WZO as a training farm for women.

 Sarah Malkhin began working at the farm, serving as a homemaker for the entire collective.
 Her enormous capabilities were fully engaged and she worked until she was exhausted; nevertheless, she was critical of the fact that she was not given an opportunity to exploit her capabilities to the full.

-At the end of World War I, when Palestine was smitten by famine, disease and death, the women laborers faced a desperate challenge: not to lose sight of their dreams during the struggle for survival but to implant their ideals of mutual aid even under conditions of terrible hardship.
+At the end of World War I, when Palestine was struck by famine, disease, and death, the women laborers faced a desperate challenge: not to lose sight of their dreams during the struggle for survival but to implant their ideals of mutual aid even under conditions of terrible hardship.
 Their response was to found women’s groups that were the first “open groups” in the country; members were not elected but comprised only volunteers, the only limitation being lack of accommodation.
 These groups took it upon themselves to grow vegetables to help underprivileged children and to care for sick people who had no one else to assist them.

-In 1915 Sarah Malkhin was appointed to head a Jerusalem institution for young women and girls, aged eleven to twenty-four, who supported themselves by growing vegetables.
+In 1915 Sarah Malkhin was appointed to head a Jerusalem institution for young women and girls, aged eleven to 24, who supported themselves by growing vegetables.
 This institution, targeted at girls of the Old Yishuv and from oriental Jewish families, was intended to save them from the prostitution that had spread throughout the city as a result of the dire economic straits.
-After Jerusalem’s capture by the British in 1917, the school was reorganized under the patronage of Helen Bentwich, wife of Norman Bentwich (1883–1971), the first attorney-general in Palestine (1930–1931), to cater to fifty young women.
+After Jerusalem’s capture by the British in 1917, the school was reorganized under the patronage of Helen Bentwich, wife of Norman Bentwich (1883–1971), the first attorney general in Palestine (1930–1931), to cater to 50 young women.
 Malkhin turned to her old friend Rahel Bluwstein to help her run the institution.
 Rahel, who had just left Deganyah due to failing health, integrated well into the position, her charisma and leadership endearing her to the girls.
 One of the projects that Malkhin and Rahel introduced was the collecting and drying of wildflowers for export to the Jewish-Zionist public abroad.
 However, when Rahel’s declining health compelled her to resign, Malkhin also left and the school was closed.